Sadly, due to the coronavirus pandemic, we have had to cancel the 2020 and 2021 festivals.

-At the bar, drinks can be purchased using tokens only.
+At the Main Beer and Music event, drinks can be purchased using tokens only.
 No money is taken at the bar.
 You need to buy drink tokens on arrival at the Point of Sale desk (cash only).
 For more details, go to our Entrance price and token rates page.

 As a general rule, for safety reasons, no glass of any description is allowed on the festival site.
 For drinking glasses, please see information below.

 First of all, let’s define “glasses” so we all understand what is meant.
 The “glasses” we use at Summer Moon are made of hard polycarbonate and feel very much like a proper glass.
 As polycarbonate is a bit of a mouthful, we refer to them as plastic “glasses”.
 We have not used “glasses” made of actual glass for some years, due to safety concerns and other issues.

 In the interests of the environment and to save wastage, we do not give away “glasses” free of charge.
 “Glasses” are available with the starter pack (see Entrance Prices and Tokens page).
 If you need a replacement “glass” at the festival, you will need one token to obtain it from Point of Sale.

 You may use your own Summer Moon pint or half-pint plastic “glass” from previous years (but not any made of actual glass or any other plastic “glasses”).